Three credits. Two class periods and one 2-hour laboratory period. Taught with TURF 1100. Guillard

 Fundamentals of soil management and crop plant husbandry as applied to commercial vegetable production and home gardening.
 Horticultural principles of crop growth.
 Focus is on sustainable practices.
 Field laboratory will consist of field trips (some outside designated laboratory time) during the early part of the semester to organic and conventional farms to observe production and marketing practices.

 Three credits.
 Two class periods and one 2-hour laboratory period.
-Taught jointly with HORT 3640.
+Taught with HORT 3640.
 Brand

 Theory and practice in sexual and asexual propagation of horticultural plants, emphasizing the anatomical, physiological, and ecological principles involved.
 Laboratories provide practical experience with seeds, division, cuttings, budding, grafting, layering and tissue culture.